 Each of us is responsible for knowing the laws that apply to our jobs and seeking expert advice if in doubt about the legality of an action.
-As these laws are complex, you should always contact a member of the Compliance Network if you have questions or concerns.
+As these laws are complex, you should always contact ETRN Corporate Compliance or a member of the Compliance Network if you have questions or concerns.